myh999/udacity-android/README.md

 # Project Sunshine
 This repository contains exercises and solutions from Udacity's Online Android Development Course.
-This project is expected to be completed by the end of the Fall term.
+This project is expected to be completed by the end of the Fall 2017 term.

 # Completed Topics
 Layout Development,
 Networking,
 RecyclerView,
-Intents
+Intents,
+Activity Lifecycle

 # In Progress
-Activity Lifecycle
+User Preferences

 # To be Completed
-User Preferences,
 Storing Data in SQLite,
 Content Providers,
 Background Tasks,